MeltTechAu/MeltTech/Docs/README.md

 * Added a Thermocouple Offset     adjust if needed to calibrate
 * Removed CSV Logging MAKES IT SAFE NOT WRITING TO THE DISK!
 ACCESS LOGGING DATA IN TERMINAL CONTROLLER IS RUNNING IN only in manual mode or graph screen shot       will move to cloud.
 * Use the Live graph to help diagnose loose thermocouple connections and kiln issues such as relays and element wear over time.
-* Logging will be moved to online logging with the new app!
-Logging currently in manual mode in terminal when not auto booting controller.

 26/8/20
 * added 2 key press Stop Button option also setting up 2 and 3 zone removed simulate function still on single zone